2024 Pune Porsche car crash: Aftermath

 The accused claimed that the driver employed by the family was driving the car when the accident took place.
 On 25 May, the grandfather of the accused was arrested for wrongful confinement of the driver, in order to coerce him to take the blame for the accident.
 The police also alleged that the father of the accused tampered with evidence.

 On 27 May, two senior doctors from the Sassoon Hospital were arrested for replacing blood samples taken from the accused.

 On 25 June, after a plea from the maternal aunt of the accused, the Bombay High Court directed the police to release the accused, declaring the previous remand order illegal and for the accused to be under the care and custody of the aunt.

 On 26 July, the Pune Police filed a 900 page chargesheet against 7 accused for allegedly manipulating evidence to protect the minor who was accused in the accident.

 Later, the state women and child development (WCD) department conducted a probe into alleged irregularities after huge uproar over bail granted to the juvenile under lenient conditions.
 The department has terminated the service of two members for “procedural lapses, misconduct and non-compliance with norms".

 A labour contractor who was also the father of the two minors accompanying Vedant Agrawal was also arrested on charges of conspiracy, manipulation of the blood alcohol test of his minor son and destruction of evidence after the car crashed into the bike of the two IT professionals.

 Two more people named Aditya Avinash Sood and Ashish Satish Mittal were arrested for trying to save the boy's two minor friends.
-Sood and Mittal approached the Chief Medical Officer of Sassoon, Shrihari Halnor and head of the forensic department.
-He bribed Ajay Taware.
+Sood and Mittal approached the Chief Medical Officer of Sassoon, Shrihari Halnor, and head of the forensic department.
+They bribed Ajay Taware.
 Sood then replaced a boy's blood sample with his own blood sample.
-The police investigation also revealed that Mittal had replaced the other boy with his own blood at the behest of accused Arun Kumar Singh.
+The police investigation also revealed that Mittal had replaced the other boy's blood sample with his own blood sample at the behest of the accused Arun Kumar Singh.

 On 20 May, Police Department had asked the court to try the minor as an adult in its review petition.
 On 15 July 2025, the Juvenile Justice Board (JJB) dismissed the Pune police’s request to prosecute the minor involved in the fatal Porsche accident as an adult.
 Later, the Pune Police have filed an appeal before the sessions court against the JJB’s July 15 order.